EricGip/DBGOAI/README.md

 Example: Run this in commmand line
 python human_v_bot.py to play vs the bot
-python bot_v_bot.py to watch the bots play
+   * To change difficulties, go into the file and change one variable! python bot_v_bot.py to watch the bots play

 To do's: